helloSystem/docs/user/components/system/menu.md

 ## Searching in application menus

-Click on "Search" in the menu bar, or press __Alt+Space__.
+Click on "Search" in the menu bar, or press {kbd}`Alt+Space`.
 Then enter a few characters of the menu entry you would like to execute, select one of the matches from the list, and press the Enter key.
 If only one choice remains left as you are typing, the remaining entry automatically gets selected.

 ## Date and time